-• Up to three screening exams during a pregnancy
+Up to three screening exams during a pregnancy

-There is no coinsurance. copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-Home health agency care

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.

-Covered services include, but are not limited to:

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

-\$0 copay for Medicarecovered home health services.

-Hospice care

-You may receive care from any Medicare-certified hospice program.
-You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-Your hospice doctor can be a network provider or an out-of-network provider.

-Covered services include:

-- Drugs for symptom control and pain relief

-- Short-term respite care
+What you must pay when Services that are covered for you you get these services Home health agency care Prior to receiving home health services, a doctor must certify \$0 copay for Medicarecovered home health services. that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major Prior Authorization is effort. required.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Hospice care When you enroll in a You may receive care from any Medicare-certified hospice Medicare-certified hospice program.
+You are eligible for the hospice benefit when your program, your hospice doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and services and your Part A and have 6 months or less to live if your illness runs its normal Part B services related to your course.
+Your hospice doctor can be a network provider or an terminal prognosis are paid out-of-network provider. for by Original Medicare, not SeniorCare Advantage Covered services include: Preferred (HMO).
+Drugs for symptom control and pain relief Short-term respite care Home care For hospice services and for services that are covered by

-- Home care